 Heat is best utilized for reducing the pain that results from muscle tension and inactivity.
 The warmth increases blood flow and thereby produces some relaxation, reducing pain and stiffness.
-For localized pain, you might use a heating pad or hot packs.
+For localized pain, heating pads or hot packs are used frequently.
 For overall relief, people often use warm baths, soaks in a hot tub or lying on an electric mattress pad.

 Cold treatments decrease inflammation by reducing blood flow to an area.
 They also may numb the areas that are sending pain signals.
 You might use gel packs, ice packs or bags of frozen vegetables.
 With both heat and cold, you should not use the treatment for more than 15 or 20 minutes at a time.